-Jay Leno kicked off the final month of “The Tonight Show” before he hands the reins to Jimmy Fallon
+Jay Leno kicked off the final month of “The Tonight Show” before he hands the reins to Jimmy Fallon by having on

 Sen. John McCain and his daughter, columnist Meghan McCain.

 Leno used the opportunity to ask them about the 2016 election, how the Senate has changed over the years, and even the Winter Olympics.

 Leno asked the McCains who they would want to see as president from the Republican Party in 2016.